 Climbing gym profits are affected by many factors, including the gym’s size, profit margins, target market, number of memberships, and more.
 Current data about the profitability of climbing gyms isn’t available, but gym owners can increase their chances of high profits by identifying unmet needs in the market and delivering unique experiences that climbers can’t find elsewhere.

 Things to consider before starting a climbing gym

 Because climbing is a high-risk activity, be sure to enlist the help of a lawyer when developing your gym.
-Your lawyer can advise you about how to choose appropriate insurance coverage, and can help you to create a liability waiver that all climbers must sign before using the gym.
-Your lawyer will also be a valuable resource when ensuring that the gym holds appropriate business permits, and may advise you about what legal signage you need to install in the facility.
+Your lawyer can advise you about choosing appropriate insurance coverage and can help you create a liability waiver that all climbers must sign before using the gym.
+Your lawyer will also be a valuable resource when ensuring that the gym holds appropriate business permits and may advise you about what legal signage you need to install in the facility.

-While gyms dedicated entirely to climbing are successful, you might also consider branching out by offering a variety of facilities.
+While gyms dedicated entirely to climbing are successful, you might also consider branching out by offering other training services.
 In addition to climbing opportunities, consider adding weight training or yoga to appeal to more potential members and to give gym members a broader range of options.
-Keep in mind that while you can add additional exercise facilities, traditional gyms can add climbing walls which adds to the competition..
+Keep in mind that while you can add additional exercise facilities, traditional gyms can add climbing walls, which adds to the competition.

 Association of Fitness Studios

 International Federation of Sport Climbing